Add to collection

 Sam Livesey

 New Zealand is an agricultural country.
-It’s based on pasture, and the research and development that we tend to fund is based around improving pasture genetics and therefore improving the returns to New Zealand farmers.
+It’s based on pasture, and the research and development that we tend to fund is based around improving pasture genetics9 and therefore improving the returns to New Zealand farmers.

 Dr John Caradus

-This has, in the first instance, been around developing cultivars or varieties that are better suited to New Zealand pastoral conditions, and we’re talking here about species such as ryegrass, white clover, fescue.
+This has, in the first instance, been around developing cultivars or varieties that are better suited to New Zealand pastoral conditions, and we’re talking here about species10 such as ryegrass, white clover, fescue.
 We’ve also, in more recent times, developed technologies that in fact the farmer can’t see, and these actually live inside the plant and are called endophytes, and these endophytes, in fact, help the plant to survive against pests and diseases.

 Sam Livesey

-One of our exciting developments of recent times has been Avanex branded perennial ryegrass and tall fescue.
+One of our exciting developments of recent times has been Avanex branded perennial11 ryegrass and tall fescue.
 Its application is for airport use and also high-performing sports grounds.
 What it does is basically is able to repel both insects and birds and therefore reduce bird strike.
 It’s taking an idea or a concept, being endophyte for animals that are friendly for animals and insects, turning that on its head, saying, “Well, how about having something that nothing likes and then finding an application for it?”
-And that’s quite neat, and I think that goes to show the innovation and the ideas that Grasslanz Technologies creates.
+And that’s quite neat, and I think that goes to show the innovation12 and the ideas that Grasslanz Technologies creates.

 Dr John Caradus